pushdown99/captioning/README.md

 ##Training
 To train the model you need to follow the following steps :

-you have to make sure that the training set images are in the folder COCO_dataset/train2014/ and that validation set images are in COCO_dataset/val2014/. you have to enter all the parameters necessary for the training in the settings.py file. start the model training with python3 training.py
+you have to make sure that the training and valid set images are in the folder NIA_dataset/images/ you have to enter all the parameters necessary for the training in the config.py file. start the model training with python run.py train

 ```powershell
 foo@bar cp lib/config.nia lib/config.py